TheKettleBlack/Slide/README.md

 The game keeps track of your moves and the time it takes you complete a randomly generated winnable puzzle.

-Use WASD to move the tiles around.
+Use WASD or click to move the tiles around.

 ![Screenshot of Slide in action.](https://github.com/TheKettleBlack/Slide/blob/main/slide.png)

+11/28/25: Click support.

 11/22/25: Initial release.